 UnionWare holds an annual conference for its users to learn from hands-on training sessions, connect with the product team in a state of the union, and participate in shaping the future of their products.
 We joined UW Summit to hold a micro journey mapping workshop with real users.
 How did they recall their activities while getting their job done?
 When did Search enter the picture?
 Where were the key emotional moments?
 The conversations that grew out of the workshop—and the Summit—were invaluable.

 We created an insights framework for capturing and interpreting insights in one place, and shared it with the whole product team.

 While we were learning about our users, we wanted to get a better sense of the product, challenges, and capabilities directly from the product team.
 We held a series of stakeholder interviews with every level of the organization, from customer support to the CEO, to understand their role and the context they could provide.

 A journey mapping workshop helped a cross-disciplinary product team work through a complex user journey from beginning to end for the first time.
 What were the pain points that we knew existed today?
 What were the key emotional moments, from the perspective of the product team?
 Where were the gaps in our knowledge?

 We had questions.
 To answer them, we reached out and sat down with real users in a series of one-on-one user interviews to observe how they performed searches and hear their stories.
 We asked broad questions to set the stage and then drilled down to get a better understanding of how they use Search.
+Results

 The user research we conducted through this project lead to the delivery of a findings and recommendations document that: